PecanProject/pecan-status-board/README.md

 ### Running The Dashboard

-Now, within the `config/config.R` file, you can set the `host_url` to the PEcAn API server you want to monitor.
+Now, within the `config/config.R` file, you can set the `host_url` to the PEcAn dockerised server you want to monitor.
 By default, it is set to the PEcAn API server hosted at [http://pecan.localhost/](http://pecan.localhost/).

 ``` r
 # Run this code to start the dashboard locally